NomicFoundation/hardhat/docs/tutorial/README.md

   - Set up a [Metamask](https://metamask.io/) wallet

 If you can't do any of the above, follow the links and take some time to learn the basics.

+(Dont use yarn for now. you may get some errors because some dependencies don't support yarn)